NaluKit/nalu/etc/wiki/xx. Controller & Component.md

 #### Event Bus
 A controller has access to the application event bus.
-Nalu uses the the events of the module `org.gwtproject.events`.
+Nalu uses the classes of the module `org.gwtproject.events`.
 This artifact is ready for GWT 3/J2CL and works similar like the event bus from GWT.
 You can add handler to the event bus and fire events.
-A good place to register a handler on the event bus is the `start` method.
+A good place to register a handler on the event bus is the `bind`-method or `start` method.

 #### Handler Management
 Nalu supports automatic handler removing.